robertwenner/comics/doc/outputs.md

 within the specified `out` directory, here `generated/`.

+## Caching

+To speed up processing, some output generators will not run if they detect that their output file is up to date (i.e., it was modified after the corresponding source comic file was modified).

+This also means that a configuration change, e.g., for the `Comic::Out::Copyright` note won't get picked up automatically.
+In this case delete the output directory to force re-creating everything.

 ## `Comic::Out::Backlog`

 Generates an overview of the comics in the queue, plus the tags, character